hanesy/machine-learning-challenge/README.md

 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.

 ## Research Questions
-Overall, I was interested in answering the question:

 **Which machine learning model best fits the data?**

 ## Getting Started